Nathan602004/Xiaomi-Mi-A2-Stock-Camera/README.md

 Thanks to these people!
 - Ramesh Hunter for the initial module
 - Sipollo for the Telephoto and wide lens fixes
+- fu24 for additional codes on Tele Camera

 ## LICENSE
 Copyright © 2018 joeyhuab.
 Licensed under the GNU General Public License v3.